allvpv/website/content/haotic-journey-through-envvars/index.md

 ## Environment variables.

+`export SECRET_API_KEY=2u845102348u234`

 There are no namespaces for them, no types.
 Just a flat, embarrassingly global dictionary of strings.

-**And they are everywhere.** Even programmers encounter them: perhaps when exporting the `SECRET_API_KEY` during setup, or while building a Docker image.

 But what exactly are these envvars?
-Are they some kind of special map inside the operating system?
+Are they some kind of special map inside the OS?
 If not, who owns them and how do they propagate?

 ## Where do they come from?

-In a nutshell: they're passed from parent to child.
+In a nutshell: they're passed from parent to child

 ```
     841 ?
 00:00:00 sshd